AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

     <img type="content" src="Jamf-1.png" alt-text="In the Jamf Pro portal, create a configuration profile for macOS devices.">

-3. - **Name**: Enter a descriptive name for the policy.
+3. **Name**: Enter a descriptive name for the policy.
 Name your policies so you can easily identify them later.
-For example, a good policy name is **iOS/iPadOS: Microsoft Enterprise SSO plug-in**.
+For example, a good policy name is: **Microsoft Enterprise SSO plug-in**.

 4. In the **Options** column, scroll down and select **Single Sign-On Extensions** > **Add**.